 Our story is about family and our unwavering vision to create a small business around what we cherish most - good food, family, and France.

 The Cook’s Atelier was an idea years in the making – one that involved lots of brainstorming and countless glasses of wine.
 We started with no formal business plan, just a strong gut instinct to create a place that we would love, and hoped that others would, too.
 As American expats determined to make Burgundy our full-time home, we wanted to create a convivial gathering place where we could share our love of food and wine with other home cooks from around the world.
 We envisioned taking guests to the market to purchase local produce, artisanal cheeses, meats, and charcuterie, and freshly baked bread from our favourite artisan food producers.
-We dreamed of teaching hands-on cooking classes and workshops, using classic French techniques in an approachable way, and continuing the day with a leisurely French lunch around our table.
+We dreamed of conducting hands-on cooking classes, teaching classic French techniques in an approachable way, and continuing the day with a leisurely French lunch around our table.
 In the evenings, we imagined hosting candlelit dinner parties with new and old friends.

 After years of research, professional work experience, and study – both in food and wine, independently and together – we found a way to take the things we love about the French lifestyle and to combine it all into a small family business and brand.